 As an avid League of Legends player for the past year, I’d be a complete liar to say I haven’t learned my fair share about the game purely from copying the strategies of others.
 That’s fine though, because the League of Legends community seems incredibly generous in sharing their builds and other ideas.
-The nature of eSports, with all the streaming and tournaments, practically embraces this copycat play style.
+The nature of eSports, with all the , practically embraces this copycat play style.
 The actions and habits of the pro scene are eventually adopted as the new meta.

 With any competitive game, and especially the most popular game in the world, community sites begin to form and a wealth of knowledge is brought to our attention.
 The League of Legends community has done a wonderful job of picking the game apart to its most finest details, and it is much appreciated by players who are eagerly trying to improve themselves.

 MOBAFire is definitely the go-to solution when you’re looking for a competitive edge in League of Legends.

 This website features such a ridiculous set of information, and outlines everything from champions, abilities, runes, masteries, and more.
 However, the main attraction here is definitely their guides.

 The main page of the website features guides from recent eSports games, and then guides that were officially submitted to MOBAFire that you can quickly eyeball by their rising popularity, by submitter elo ranking, and more.

 These guides are more full-featured than any you’ll find on the web.
 Each guide effectively sections out runes, item builds, ability sequences, masteries, and then offers the rest of the page to the author where they’re able to completely outline any additional information that they deem relevant to the guide (including summoner spells, jungle routes, gameplay videos, and more).

 All guides are regulated by the community as you’re able to vote on the quality of each.
 When sorting guides by champions, the highest-rated guides will be shown first.